-Should the construction projections for the Four Corners, Talbot, and Newmarket Stations prove accurate, the delay would trigger the need for MassDOT to collaborate with DEP to publicly develop a mitigation proposal for the interim months.
-In addition, abutter concerns about the preferred location for a Mattapan station may impact the final completion schedule for the overall Fairmount project.
+Should the construction projections for the Four Corners, Talbot, and Newmarket Stations prove accurate; the delay would trigger the need for MassDOT to collaborate with DEP to publicly develop an air quality mitigation proposal for the time between the project deadline and project competition.
+In addition, abutter concerns about the preferred location for a Mattapan station impacts the final completion schedule for the overall Fairmount project.